Does MCT Oil Break a Fast?

 There are many reasons why people might fast.
 Fasting may aid in weight loss, help give your digestive system some rest, or even support spiritual goals.
 To make it through a day of fasting, you may need to find ways to boost your energy and keep hunger pangs at bay.
 But does MCT oil break a fast?
 Can it be an option, considering the limited number of options you have for keeping your mind clear and suppressing hunger?

 In the strictest sense, any caloric intake (anything above 0 calories) during a fasting period amounts to breaking the fast!
+Just the flavor of toothpaste, or mouthwash can break a fast for those focused on fasting the right way.
 As such, consuming MCT oil, even with its low-calorie count, technically breaks a fast.

 However, since your body easily absorbs MCT oil, and it’s low in calories, you can still consume this substance during fasting.
 And the MCT oil effects and benefits won’t reverse the physiological benefits of your fast.